content-island/astro-for-react-devs-workshop/01-real-project/08-experiencie-lab/README.md

 We’ll use the knowledge gained in the previous modules to implement this feature.

-First, we’ll explain the problem.
-Then we’ll provide tips and hints to help you solve it.
+First, we’ll explain the problem, and this time you will complete this hands on lab by yourself, following the steps below.

 ## Goal